Outlaw country artist Billy Joe Shaver dead at 81

 Shaver's lyrics reflected his hardscrabble upbringing in Texas, where he lost part of two fingers while working at a lumber mill.
 He came to Nashville in 1968 and was signed as a writer to Bare's publishing company.

+“When Waylon did ‘Honky Tonk Heroes’ and all those songs in the early 1970s, I couldn’t have possibly sang those songs as he could.
+The songs were bigger than my talent as a singer and I knew that, too,” Shaver told The Associated Press in 1993.

+Shaver wrote songs that were covered by Elvis Presley, Patty Loveless, George Jones, Tex Ritter, Tennessee Ernie Ford and John Anderson.

 Anderson had a No. 4 country hit with Shaver's “I'm Just an Old Chunk of Coal," and Johnny Rodriquez took Shaver's song, “I Couldn’t Be Me Without You," to No. 3 on the country chart.
-He wrote “Willie the Wandering Gypsy and Me" about Nelson.
+He wrote “Willie the Wandering Gypsy and Me" about Nelson, who was such a fan that Shaver was often invited to play at his annual Fourth of July picnics.

+Other songs he wrote include ″Ride Me Down Easy," “Live Forever,” and “Jesus Was Our Savior (Cotton Was Our King).”

+But he didn't just write about heartfelt lyrics about hardened men, he lived the outlaw life as well.
+At the age of 70, he was acquitted of aggravated assault in the 2007 shooting of a man at a Waco bar.
+Shaver contended he shot the man in self defense.